giabao-github/ngoc-anh/status.md

   - ProductCard
   - CartProduct
   - ProductList
+  - RatingSection
 - Confirmed all expensive calculations are already memoized (useMemo/useCallback).
-- Confirmed all API and async logic have robust error handling and user feedback.
+- All API and async logic have robust error handling and user feedback.
-- Confirmed in-memory caching is used where appropriate.
+- Guaranteed in-memory caching is used where appropriate.
 - No useless or redundant operations were found.
 - No breaking changes or unoptimized code were introduced.

 ### What was not done

 - No further memoization or caching was added, as all critical areas are already optimized.
-- No changes to error handling, as it is already robust.
-- No changes to business logic or UI.
+- Error handling stays robust; no changes applied.
+- Business logic and UI remain unaltered.